Find Trade Colleges

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-There were about 191,000 jobs for Baker in 2016 (in the United States).
+In the United States, there were 191,000 jobs for Baker in 2016.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,600 new jobs for Baker by 2026.
-There will be an estimated 29,100 positions for Baker per year.
+The BLS estimates 29,100 yearly job openings in this field.

 undefined